php-type-language/reader/README.md

     <a href="https://github.com/php-type-language/reader/actions"><img src="https://github.com/php-type-language/reader/workflows/tests/badge.svg"></a>
 </p>

-Provides a set of methods for converting PHP reflection objects into the Type Language AST nodes.
+Provides a set of methods for converting PHP Reflection objects into the TypeLang AST Nodes.

 Read [documentation pages](https://phpdoc.io) for more information.

 ## Installation

-Type Language Reflection Converter is available as Composer repository and can be installed using the following command in a root of your project:
+TypeLang Reader is available as Composer repository and can be installed using the following command in a root of your project:

 ```sh